+Assessment #4 Teaching Evaluation

+(15) Content knowledge in early childhood professional preparation includes knowledge of child development and learning (characteristics and influences); family relationships and processes; subject matter knowledge in literacy, mathematics, science, social studies, the visual and performing arts, and movement/physical education; as well as knowledge about children's learning and development in these areas.

+(16) A portfolio is a collection of candidate work.
+The information to be reported here requires an assessment of candidates' content knowledge as revealed in the work product contained in a portfolio.
+If the portfolio contains pieces that are interdependent and the portfolio is evaluated by faculty as one assessment using a scoring guide, then the portfolio could be counted as one assessment.
+Often the assessment addresses an independent product within the portfolio rather than the complete portfolio.
+In the latter case, the assessment and scoring guide for the independent product should be presented.

 5. Assessment that demonstrates candidate effects on student learning.
 CEC standards that could be addressed in this assessment include but are not limited to 4, 5, 6, 7, and 8.
 Examples of assessments include those based on student work samples, portfolio tasks, case studies, follow-up studies, and employer surveys.
-(Answer Required)

-Provide assessment information (items 1-5) as outlined in the directions for Section IV

-Assessment #5 Impact on Student Learning - Behavior Change Project
+(Answer Required) Provide assessment information (items 1-5) as outlined in the directions for Section IV Assessment 5 - Behavior Change Project See Attachments panel below.
 6. Additional assessment that addresses CEC standards.
 Examples of assessments include evaluations of field experiences, case studies, portfolio tasks, licensure tests not reported in #1, and follow-up studies.
-(Answer Required)

-Provide assessment information (items 1-5) as outlined in the directions for Section IV

-Assessment #6 - Additional Assessment - Formal Assessment Project
+(Answer Required) Provide assessment information (items 1-5) as outlined in the directions for Section IV Assessment #6 Formal Assessment Project See Attachments panel below.
 7. Additional assessment that addresses CEC standards.
 Examples of assessments include evaluations of field experiences, case studies, portfolio tasks, licensure tests not reported in #1, and follow-up studies.

-Provide assessment information (items 1-5) as outlined in the directions for Section IV

-Assessment #7 - Optional - IEP Development
+Provide assessment information (items 1-5) as outlined in the directions for Section IV Assessment #7 IEP Project See Attachments panel below.
 8. Additional assessment that addresses CEC standards.
 Examples of assessments include evaluations of field experiences, case studies, portfolio tasks, licensure tests not reported in #1, and follow-up studies.
 Provide assessment information (items 1-5) as outlined in the directions for Section IV

-Assessment #8 - Optional - Graduate Exit Survey
+Assessment #8 Graduate Exit Survey